cloudmesh/cloudmesh-pi-burn/README.md

                  [--key=KEY]
                  [--mount=MOUNTPOINT]

-        this sets specific values on the sdcard after it has ben created with the creat, copy or sdcard command
+        this sets specific values on the sdcard after it has ben created with the create, copy or sdcard command

         a --ssh is missing from this command